cloudfoundry-attic/cf-abacus/lib/utils/cluster/README.md

-cluster
+abacus-cluster
 ===

-Convenient Node process cluster setup, which monitors and restarts child processes as needed.
+Node process cluster that monitors and restarts workers when necessary.

-Usage
----

-TODO describe usage